https://www.youtube.com/watch?v=JSUIQgEVDM4

 Life is short, but wide.

-There’s a certain camaraderie and togetherness that tends to arrive at the end of things.
-Solidarity always feels strongest when we know it won’t last for long.
+the end of things.
+Solidarity always feels strongest when we know it won’t last

+computer screen puts a ghostly floating square in the view from the window.
 Today was our poster session where everyone presented their independent study projects.
 We have so many personalities in this program, so many people who are genuinely themselves and don’t realize how unique and wonderful that is.
 I think this semester was a transformative experience for everyone, each in different ways.

 As we lived in Chicago, we spent our time thinking about things we wouldn’t normally think about in school, our thought processes diverted from their usually focuses, a different mentality slowly emerging as we get older and our breadth of experiences grows wider.
 The poster was valuable not necessarily to see the product of a semester’s labor (though that was cool) but valuable because every person had a different philosophy or mentality forming, and this process of discovery for that particular person was fascinating to learn about, as a peer.
 Everyone’s personality in relation to their individual philosophies really came through in a diverse and beautiful way.
 We’re all on the Chicago program, we’re all having transformative experiences, but exactly what those experiences are and how they transform us are truly individual.